-MITH offers a fellowship opportunity, the Winnemore Digital Humanities Dissertation Fellowship Program, which is awarded every other year.
+MITH offers a fellowship opportunity, the Winnemore Digital Humanities Dissertation Fellowship Program, which is awarded periodically.

 The Clara and Robert Vambery Distinguished Professor of Comparative Studies award is offered by the Comparative Literature Department, with MITH as a collaborator.
 Those candidates selected for the Vambery Distinguished Professorship who propose projects involving digital media are eligible to become MITH Vambery Fellows.